Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Examples of Translating ARs to MDPs

-\textbf{Example 1:} Consider inputs consisting of two features $\var{a}, \var{b} \in \{0, 1, 2\}$.
-The combinations of possible values for \var{a} and \var{b} form the state space for the \MDP{}, and is represented by $\mathcal{S}$. \Cref{fig:example1} shows how we can move between different states by changing feature values.
-The directed edges show that upon taking a specific action, the agent can move from one state to another, e.g., the agent transits from state \var{(0, 1)} to \var{(0, 2)} by taking the action \var{b+1}, which increments the value of feature \var{b} by 1.
-Actions \var{a+1} and \var{a-1} respectively increase and decrease the value of feature \var{a} by 1.
-This is similar for feature \var{b}.
-These actions constitute the action space for the \MDP{}, and are represented by $\mathcal{A}$.
-The third component of our \MDP{} is the transition function which is represented by $\mathit{T: \mathcal{S} \times \mathcal{A} \to \mathcal{S}}$.
-This denotes that if the agent takes an action $\mathcal{A}$ in state $\mathcal{S}$ then it will move to state $s'$.
+\textbf{Example 1:} Consider two categorical features $\var{a}, \var{b} \in \{0, 1, 2\}$.
+The combinations of possible values for \var{a} and \var{b} form the state space for the \MDP{} (represented by $\mathcal{S}$).
+The directed edges in~\Cref{fig:example1} show that upon taking a specific action, an agent can move from one state to another, e.g., it transits from state \var{(0, 1)} to \var{(0, 2)} by taking the action \var{b+1}, which increments the value of feature \var{b} by 1.
+Actions \var{a+1} and \var{a-1} respectively increase and decrease the value of feature \var{a} by 1 (similarly for feature \var{b}.
+These actions constitute the action space for the \MDP{} (represented by $\mathcal{A}$).
+The third component of the \MDP{} is the transition function which is represented by $\mathit{T: s \times a \to s'}$.
+This denotes that if an agent takes action $a$ in state $s$ then it will move to state $s'$.
 This transition function is deterministic because taking the action $a$ in state $s$ will always land the agent in the state $s'$.